StarPlayrX/bigmac/README.md

 p.s.

 In the v2 branch, was able to disable Bluetooth 2 without affecting Bluetooth 4.
 I am not sure if BT2 will ever work correctly under Big Sur.
-It is either expecting BT4LE which is used for Handoff, and/or ig Sur is expecting a Hub for BT2 which it does not have.
+It is either expecting BT4LE which is used for Handoff, and/or Big Sur is expecting a Hub for BT2 which it does not have.
 The BT4/WiFi802.11ac combo card does have a Hub before the Controller.
-The are disabling the port of the Bluetooth 2 connection.
+We a simply disabling the port of the Bluetooth 2 connection.
 This patch prevents Mac Pro 3,1 from receiving a Kernel Panic at boot time.

 ## Workarounds & What Not